yuqingliu11/Home-Value/app/flask/myapp/README.md

 If problems ever arrise when installing a certain tool (which is not unusual), try taking away the version requirement.

+The following are introductory instruction that comes with the flask template:

 ### Deploying a Flask application in AWS: An end-to-end tutorial